SEKOIA-IO/documentation/docs/operation_center/integration_catalog/cloud_and_saas/google/google_kubernetes_engine.md

 ## Google Kubernetes Engine (GKE) configuration

-There's multiple kind of logs produced by GKE:
+There are different types of logs produced by GKE:

-**Auditd logs**: Most import logs from a security point of view.
+**Auditd logs**: Most important logs from a security point of view.
 We recommend that you use [Auditbeat](../../../endpoint/auditbeat_linux/) to collect Auditd logs.

 **Flow Logs**: From [Google VPC FLow Logs documentation](https://cloud.google.com/vpc/docs/using-flow-logs):
 > VPC Flow Logs records a sample of network flows sent from and received by VM instances, including instances used as GKE nodes.
 These logs can be used for network monitoring, forensics, real-time security analysis, and expense optimization.